 You can claim in a GPA policy against accidental death, permanent and partial disability, temporary disability, and accidental medical expenses depending on the coverage in your policy.
 However, there are chances that your accidental claim, though legitimate, is rejected by the insurer.
-Below is the list of policy exclusions or the reasons due to which your claim is likely to receive rejection in GPA (the list of exclusions vary from insurer to insurer and hence you need to refer to your policy document for a complete list of exclusions) :
+Below is the list of policy exclusions or the reasons why your claim is likely to receive rejection in GPA (the list of exclusions varies from insurer to insurer and hence you need to refer to your policy document for a complete list of exclusions) :

 - Any pre-existing illness or injury

 - Accidents due to intoxication/alcohol or drug abuse

 - Injuries as a result of criminal or disorderly behavior

 - Personnel on duty with military, police, or paramilitary organizations until explicitly specified in the policy

 - Snakebite and Animal-bite until explicitly specified in the policy